-In the second quarter of 2015, we announced a cost reduction plan, primarily focused on workforce reductions and the reorganization of certain facilities.
+In the second quarter of 2015, we announced a cost reduction plan primarily focused on workforce reductions and the reorganization of certain facilities.
 These actions were in response to unfavorable market conditions in North America combined with the impact of lower international activity due to customer budget cuts driven by lower oil prices.
-As a result of this plan, during the three months ended March 31, 2017 and 2016, we incurred restructuring and other charges of \$1.5 million and \$11.0 million, respectively, primarily related to employee termination benefits.
-Additionally, during the three months ended March 31, 2017 and 2016, we incurred \$0.3 million and \$1.6 million, respectively, of costs associated with the Spin-off primarily related to retention awards to certain employees.
+As a result of this plan, during the six months ended June 30, 2017, we incurred restructuring and other charges of \$1.9 million primarily related to employee termination benefits.
+During the six months ended June 30, 2016, we incurred \$20.4 million of restructuring and other charges as a result of this plan, which primarily related to \$17.5 million of employee termination benefits and a \$2.7 million charge for the exit of a corporate building under an operating lease.
+Additionally, during the six months ended June 30, 2017, we incurred \$0.3 million of costs associated with the Spin-off primarily related to retention awards to certain employees.
+During the six months ended June 30, 2016, we incurred \$2.8 million of costs associated with the Spin-off, of which \$1.9 million related to retention awards to certain employees.
 The charges incurred in conjunction with the cost reduction plan and Spin-off are included in restructuring and other charges in our statements of operations.
 See Note 11 to the Financial Statements for further discussion of these charges.